GoHarbr/layer-compose/roadmap.md

 - services
   - make runtime additions lazy
+  - disallow runtime additions to be a different Composition from pre-defined service
-  - core object should be `_.ServiceName` from parent
+  <s>core object should be `_.ServiceName` from parent</s>

 - composition
   ---- fix: double include of common layers/compositions